turtlshell/Compare-FileHash/README.md

 SHA512 is used by default, but you may specify which algorithm(s) you want to use.

-The cmdlet prints the result of each hash for each file (unless the '-Quiet' switch is used), and if all algorithms' hashes match (or if one algorithm's hashes match, using the '-Fast' switch), it will return 'MATCH'.
+Compare-FileHash prints the result of each hash for each file (unless the '-Quiet' switch is used), and if all algorithms' hashes match (or the first one, if using the '-Fast' switch), it will return 'MATCH'.
 If any hash does not match, it will return 'MISMATCH'.

 ## Table of Contents 🗂️